microsoft/aed-rust-learn-content/README.md

-# Learning Path: Get started with Rust development
+# Learning Path: Take your first steps with Rust development

 This repo contains all of the development of Rust lang content for Learn.
 Once content is developed here, it will be moved over to the Learn repo.